intmus/inttheory19-20/_05-counterpoint-embell-shapes/c1-2ndandembellshapes.md

 - these two types of motion are the only way you can use dissonant intervals in a line of counterpoint in 2nd species
 - neighbor motion is only allowed for dissonances as lower neighbor motion

-appogiatura (APP): motion approached by leap and left by step in the opposite direction
+appoggiatura (APP): motion approached by leap and left by step in the opposite direction